Write | Inspire | Dream

 5. Achieve Success: Getting here can feel impossible but let me remind you that achieving your dreams is absolutely possible.
 Understand that you’re not alone; surround yourself with people that encourage you to succeed, utilize resources, and never, ever give up.
 You are capable of achieving your dreams.

 Remember, Intentional Living is all about creating a life and a space in which you can achieve your dreams.
 The La.Rue 30-Day Intentional Living Challenge has just launched, and it is the perfect guide to creating an Intentional Life for yourself in 2021.
 This guide will help you to take each of these steps in achieving your goals and New Years Resolutions.
-If you’re not yet prepared to invest in your future, you can start with downloading my FREE Habit Tracker and implement positive Habits in your life that lead you to achieving your dreams.
+If you’re not yet prepared to invest in your future, you can start by downloading my FREE Habit Tracker and implement positive habits in your life that lead you to achieve your dreams.
 Read the blog, Track Your Habits to learn more.
 Head over to the shop page to get your FREE Habit Tracker & purchase your 30-Day Intentional Living Challenge today and visit the blog on the Challenge to read about what the challenge is and how it works!
 Don’t Forget to head over to the Blog, A Guide to Writing Achievable New Year’s Resolutions, to learn HOW to use the New Year’s Guide!

 Don’t forget to purchase yours today!
 From NOW until New Year’s the La.Rue 30-Day Intentional Living Challenge will be available for 50% OFF using the code LARUE30CHALLENGE!
 This 20-Page Workbook will help you change your life by living positively, with routine and intention!
 So purchase yours today and begin living an Intentional Life NOW!